 So, I carried on with my day job, until one day I woke up and really wanted to pursue my dream.
 I bit the bullet and quit my job, I thought if I won’t do it now I won’t ever do it, so googled ‘how to start a business’, and one of the first results that popped up was The Princes Trust, so I called in and explained I wanted to start a business and asked if they could help me.

 MT: How and when did you come up with the idea of business?

 CT: I wanted to become a fashion designer that was my calling in life, my room was always piled high with art books and designs, I was always making things and I just never knew what to do with them.

 I would try startup plans etc with friends but no one was as serious as me, one friend I met in college called Danielle started a ‘company’ with me and we called it Dannarly Fashions (a play on both our names) but she never took it seriously so I moved on to work on my own with it.

 MT: What is the concept of your business?

-CT: The main tagline for Anaphase Store has always been ‘upstage your life’ by selling different and unique t-shirt designs, scents that go with seasons and with homemade bath bombs.
+CT: The main tagline for Anaphase Store has always been ‘upstage your life’ by selling different and unique t-shirt designs, scents that go with seasons, and homemade bath bombs.

 We did originally start out wanting to sell and stock plus-sized clothing but at the time we were so new to the scene we didn’t know how to go about it, so we started with what was available and grew up that way.